 Collecting this information and analysing it helps to find the correct setting time according to egg and flock age.
 If early or late hatching occurs, one should also keep an eye on the incubation conditions.
-Are the machines properly calibrated, are they evenly filled, is the temperature of the incoming air on target, is the spraying nozzle working properly and not too often, is the The farm needs enough fans to extract the hot air inside of the farm. correct, did any delays occur during transfer, has the temperature been lowered too early in the hatcher …?
+Are the machines properly calibrated, are they evenly filled, is the temperature of the incoming air on target, is the spraying nozzle working properly and not too often, is the ventilation correct, did any delays occur during transfer, has the temperature been lowered too early in the hatcher …?

 Monitoring the weight of the chicks, and their relationship with the weight of the eggs they came from (chick yield) is another hatchery management tool to control the incubation success and find the optimal setting time for the eggs.
-It is best done using the trays where Check that your egg weight follows the management guide standard. loss has already been monitored.
+It is best done using the trays where egg weight loss has already been monitored.
 The technique involves counting and then weighing in bulk

 the Grade-A chicks from a hatcher basket in order to calculate the average chick weight and then the chick yield.
-Chick yield is the average chick weight divided by the average initial Check that your egg weight follows the management guide standard. multiplied by 100.
+Chick yield is the average chick weight divided by the average initial egg weight multiplied by 100.
 An ideal target for best chick quality is a chick yield of 66 – 67 %.

-If the Check that your egg weight follows the management guide standard. loss during incubation has been correct, but the chick yield is lower than 65 %, then incubation duration is too long.
+If the egg weight loss during incubation has been correct, but the chick yield is lower than 65 %, then incubation duration is too long.
 It needs to be adjusted by setting eggs later or by pulling chicks earlier.
 Every 1% loss in chick yield is equivalent to about four hours extra under optimal condition in the hatcher.

 It is beyond the scope of this guide to provide you with a detailed program for your hatcher.
 As the design of the machines differ, always seek the advice of your manufacturer and specify what kind of bird you are hatching.
 Please consider this chapter as additional information that can help to fine tune the conditions to the needs of the hatching chicks.

-Temperature, humidity and The farm needs enough fans to extract the hot air inside of the farm. set points are in most hatcheries changed according to time during the hatching cycle.
+Temperature, humidity and ventilation set points are in most hatcheries changed according to time during the hatching cycle.
 It is either done automatically by a hatcher program or manually.
 This works and has been proven over many years in commercial practise.
 However it will never fully optimise the process, as no two batches of eggs are exactly the same and will thus not show the same hatching time.
-For this reason many incubator manufacturers strive to enable modern hatchers to Use H&N excel sheet to collect the data or there are multiple programs available for it.
-It is key for the profitability of the flock.
-CO2 and humidity changes and based on this detect the status of the hatch.
+For this reason many incubator manufacturers strive to enable modern hatchers to monitor CO2 and humidity changes and based on this detect the status of the hatch.

 Much more simple, and probably more cost efficient for small and medium size hatcheries, is to open the hatcher one or two times, have a look at the chicks and change the setpoints, if necessary.
 Beside the number of chicks hatched so far one should pay attention to the behaviour.
-If the condition are alright, the chicks are quiet and evenly The diseases can move very quickly in the farms if we don’t stop them on time. in the baskets.
-Of course once the door is opened, or The light is crucial for achieving the egg size that market requieres is switched on the chicks will start to move towards the The light is crucial for achieving the egg size that market requieres.
+If the condition are alright, the chicks are quiet and evenly spread in the baskets.
+Of course once the door is opened, or light is switched on the chicks will start to move towards the light.

 If the chicks are noisy and/or move towards the pulsator (area with high air speed, cool air) and put their beaks out of the basket, the temperature is too high.
-If they start It requires a lo t of energy that will need to be provided in the feed., it is far too high.
+If they start panting, it is far too high.
 If they huddle together in a corner of the basket, it is too cold.
 In that situation you would later also find many pipped eggs in the baskets at chick take-off.

 If you notice lethargic heavily breathing chicks, the CO2-level in the cabinet is too high.
-This is caused by a low The farm needs enough fans to extract the hot air inside of the farm. rate of the hatcher itself or of the hatcher room.
+This is caused by a low ventilation rate of the hatcher itself or of the hatcher room.
 Whereas the CO2 concentration in the room should be close to the one of fresh air (0.036 %), it is normal that the concentration in the cabinets during hatch rises to 0.5–0.6 % sometimes up to 0.8 %.
 Higher values should be avoided as they might compromise chick quality.

-In addition to temperature and The farm needs enough fans to extract the hot air inside of the farm., the humidity is also important for a successful hatch.
+In addition to temperature and ventilation, the humidity is also important for a successful hatch.
 The following general guidelines for the hatcher operation includes all three variables:

 Welcome!
 Your admission is granted, please allow for 2 seconds as the door to our VIP room is opening for you right now!
 Please come in!